What Is The Process

-When you come for your laser gum reshaping appointment, your dentist in Seattle will discuss exactly how much gum tissue will be removed.
+When you come for your laser gum reshaping appointment, your dentist in Kirland will discuss exactly how much gum tissue will be removed.
 There may be a line drawn on your gums with pen, to indicate where the new gumline will be; this allows you and your dentist to be in complete agreement about what the final result should be.

 You’ll be given a local anesthetic for your comfort.
 You’ll wear special glasses to ensure that your eyes are protected from the laser.
-Then your dentist in Seattle will begin your laser gum reshaping, using the laser to remove excess gum tissue.
+Then your dentist in Kirland will begin your laser gum reshaping, using the laser to remove excess gum tissue.

 Once the anesthetic wears off, your gums may feel a bit sore and swollen for up to a week.
 This is usually mild, and you’ll still be able to eat and drink.
 You’ll notice results from the procedure right away.

 Additionally, the laser creates a numbing effect on the nerves and seals off blood vessels.
 That means there’s minimal discomfort during laser gum reshaping.
-However, most dentists (including your dentist in Seattle) still use a local anesthetic to numb the area, to ensure your comfort throughout the procedure.
+However, most dentists (including your dentist in Kirkland) still use a local anesthetic to numb the area, to ensure your comfort throughout the procedure.